alekspopovic/Gatsby-website-and-blog/content/blog/How-to-build-a-Pixel-Art-Drawing-App-in-React/index.md

 create-react-app pixels
 ```

-For this project I will focuse more on the React part of the code, but there will be a SandBox link to a full code example that includes the CSS files as well.
+For this project I will focus more on the React part of the code, but there will be a SandBox link to a full code example that includes the CSS files as well.
 I mainly used flexbox to center elements, and that's pretty much 80% of the CSS used.
 The rest is adding custom colors and margins for separation between elements.

 To start off - I removed all unnecessary code from App.js and I imported the Editor component, which is going to be the heart of this app.